Subshifts with sparse traces

 \section{Examples}

 In this section, we give some examples of almost minimal and sparse subshifts, to illustrate to what extent the various assumptions are needed in Theorem~\ref{thm:Main}, and in particular show what kind of behaviors can happen in sofic shifts.
 We construct these examples using existing constructions of sofic shifts as black-boxes.
-In particular we use the result of Mozes \cite{Mo89} that fixed-point subshifts of many substitutions (in particular rectangular deterministic ones) are sofic, and the result of various authors that projective subdynamics of sofics can be arbitrary computable subshifts \cite{Ho09,DuRoSh10,AuSa13}.
+In particular we use the result of Mozes \cite{Mo89} that fixed-point subshifts of many substitutions (in particular rectangular deterministic ones) are sofic, and the result of various authors that traces of vertically constant sofics can be arbitrary computable subshifts \cite{Ho09,DuRoSh10,AuSa13}.
 We also give some examples of path spaces.

-We note that many examples of subshifts (in particular sofic shifts and SFTs) with bounded projective subdynamics are constructed in \cite{SaTo12c,SaTo13}, and bounded subshifts can be turned into sparse ones by blocking and factoring (see the proof of Theorem~\ref{thm:FullPavlovSchraudnerProof}).
-The proof of Lemma~\ref{lem:TopologicalFullGroup} shows that every element of a topological full group gives an example of a rowsparse subshift.
+We note that many examples of subshifts (in particular sofic shifts and SFTs) with bounded traces are constructed in \cite{SaTo12c,SaTo13}, and bounded subshifts can be turned into sparse ones by blocking and factoring (see the proof of Theorem~\ref{thm:FullPavlovSchraudnerProof}).
+The proof of Lemma~\ref{lem:TopologicalFullGroup} shows that every element of a topological full group of a one-dimensional subshift gives an example of a trace sparse two-dimensional subshift.